samtools/hts-specs/htsget.md

 _optional boolean_
 </td><td>

-Indicates whether the service is capable of server-side result set filtration using the `fields` query parameter.
-If absent, the client should assume the result set will not be filtered on `fields`.
+Indicates whether the service is capable of returning only a subset of available fields based on the `fields` query parameter.
 </td></tr>
 <tr markdown="block"><td>